15 Shows Like Brooklyn Nine-Nine You Need To See

 Colin From Accounts

-"Colin from Accounts" is a romantic comedy that definitely places the emphasis on the comedy aspect, but with plenty of heart at its core.
+"Colin From Accounts" is a romantic comedy that definitely places the emphasis on the comedy aspect, but with plenty of heart at its core.
 Dyer and Brammall bring their characters into intensely vulnerable areas at times as Ashley and Gordon's relationship is tested.
-Tightly scripted and memorably brought to life by its leads, "Colin from Accounts" breathes fresh energy into a well-worn genre.
-The series has since been renewed for a second season, promising new twists and turns for its central couple.
+Tightly scripted and memorably brought to life by its leads, "Colin From Accounts" breathes fresh energy into a well-worn genre.
+The series' two season are available to watch on Paramount+.

 Jury Duty